 With the goal of making accessible the large amounts of information gathered at Yad Vashem regarding Jews persecuted during the Shoah, in April 2014 the Names Database was expanded to include details on previously unrecorded victims, among them many whose fate has yet to be determined.
 In all probability, a large number of these individuals did not survive.
 Efforts to search for reliable information testifying to their final fate are ongoing.

 Yad Vashem experts are systematically gathering documentation and testimonies containing information on Jews during the Shoah period.
-Every name appearing in a document or testimony is indexed in a separate, digital "personal record," which includes the available information on that person exactly as it is registered in that specific source.
+Every name appearing in a document or testimony is indexed in a separate, digital "name record" which includes the information available on that person exactly as it is registered in that specific source.

 Some sources contain a wealth of information, while others include only very scant personal details, depending on the type of source.
-A "personal record" includes personal information based on one specific source.
-Information on the same individual may appear in multiple "personal records," each based on a different source.
+A name record includes personal information based on one specific source.
+Information on the same individual may appear in multiple name records, each based on a different source.
+These are presented as results for Records/documents in the online Names Database.

-A "personal record" is not a "personal file" that includes a collection of all the information we have on the same individual from various sources.
+An "individual's file" is a group/cluster that includes all the linked "name records" containing information on the same individual from various sources.

 More than one third of the names in the Database were obtained from the more than two million seven hundred thousand Pages of Testimony submitted to Yad Vashem over the past 60 years, nearly all of which have now been digitized.
 Other names have been gleaned from historical documentation, including deportation, camp and ghetto records, as well as additional sources, such as post-war commemorative projects.
 Some of these records were contributed by a variety of institutions cooperating with Yad Vashem in this momentous endeavor.